World-class cruise ship: Planning

 In April 2016, MSC Cruises unveiled a new class of cruise ships that it calls the World class after it signed a letter of intent for up to four World-class vessels from STX France, an order worth approximately €4.5 billion, at Élysée Palace.
 The announcement came after MSC revealed it had already finalized the order for two of the ships.
 The World-class design would become the third new prototype ordered by MSC in recent years, following its commitments to the and classes.
 Details also initially revealed that each ship in the class was estimated to measure approximately over and house over 2,700 cabins for a guest capacity of around 5,400 passengers, making the World-class ships part of the second largest class of cruise ships in the world.
 MSC also announced all ships in the class would be powered by liquefied natural gas (LNG).
-With the Float Out from the MSC World Asia and the keel laying of the MSC World Atlantic MSC Cruises announced that they will build 2 More World Class ships setting Sail in 2030 & 2031.
+With the Float Out from the MSC World Asia and the keel laying of the MSC World Atlantic MSC Cruises announced that they will build two more World Class ships expected before 2032.